dialect-map/dialect-map-job-text/README.md

 ### Dependencies
-Python dependencies are specified within the `requirements.txt` and `requirements-dev.txt` files.
+Python dependencies are specified on the multiple files within the `reqs` directory.

-In order to install the development packages, as long as the defined commit hooks:
+In order to install all the development packages, as long as the defined commit hooks:
 ```sh
 make install-dev
 ```